 Let’s have a look at the two traditional lawn mower variants.

-Reel lawn mowers are inexpensive, and safe to operate for those without much experience.
+Reel lawn mowers are relatively inexpensive, and safe to operate for those without much experience.
 Reel mowers have between 3-7 blades for cutting low grass.
+Here is one with 7 blades and one with 5 blades.
 The typical reel mower has 5 blades, and they all cut in a forward direction, the blades rotating in a downward fashion while cutting.
 Power driven reel mowers are good for mowing lawns on slopes because their motors power both the wheels as well as the blades, minimizing effort and energy when cutting up a slope.

 Manual reel mowers are pushed by hand or in the case of the the gang reel mowers, pulled by tractors to mow large golf courses.
 The push mowers are the most basic lawn mowers, having no motor and powered by the action of their wheels driving gears which in turn spin the wheels.

 Reel mowers are lightweight, quiet, and precise in their cutting of grass, enabling many people to take up lawn mowing as an exercise routine.
 Environmentally friendly, they don’t emit carbon dioxide either, and being easy to maintain, are easy on your pocket both in the short and long run.

 Rotary lawn mowers are powered by engines that run on gasoline, other liquid fuels, or electricity.
 Rotary mowers will not cut down as low as reel mowers do, but they can cut higher up.
 They are robust, and can eject rocks, pebbles, or sticks; being preferred over reel mowers when cutting unknown, and overgrown territory.